Click Here for Goodwin Living Citizenship ProgramLearn More

 The CMP is a federal fund collection of imposed penalties against certified nursing homes deemed non-compliant.
 The funds are used for projects that help protect and improve the quality of life and care for individuals in a nursing home.

-For more information on the equine assisted learning program from Goodwin Living and Simple Changes Therapeutic Riding Center, please visit our blog at this link:
+For more information on the equine assisted learning program from Goodwin Living and Simple Changes Therapeutic Riding Center, please watch the video below visit our blog at this link:

 For more information on Goodwin Living, please visit https://goodwinliving.org/.